Join Our Newsletter!

 1. Seed-Based Scoring

-Instead of fixed points per round, this method multiplies the seed number by the round’s point value.
+Instead of fixed points per round, this method multiplies the seed number by the round's point value.
 For example, if a No. 10 seed wins in the first round (worth 1 point), you earn 10 points instead of 1.
-This encourages riskier picks.
+A No. 2 seed winning earns only 2 points.

 2. Upset Bonuses

 Some bracket maker tools award extra points for correctly predicting lower-seeded teams beating higher seeds.
-For example, picking a No. 12 seed over a No. 5 seed might earn an additional 3-point bonus.
+For example, picking a No. 12 seed over a No. 5 seed might earn an additional 3-point bonus on top of the standard first-round point.

 3. Weighted Rounds

-Some pools assign different values to rounds, such as making Elite 8 games worth 12 points instead of 8.
-This method rewards deeper tournament predictions.
+Some pools assign different values to rounds, such as making Elite 8 games worth 12 points instead of 8, or increasing Final Four games to 24 points instead of 16.
+This method places greater emphasis on correctly predicting deeper tournament matchups and reduces the impact of early-round luck.

 A March Madness bracket maker is an essential tool for tracking scores and keeping up with tournament results in real time.
 Whether you're competing in an office pool or a nationwide contest, using a bracket maker ensures accuracy, streamlines score updates, and enhances the overall experience.